 Estimates and judgements are continually evaluated and are based on historical experience and other factors, including expectations of future events that are believed to be reasonable under the circumstance.
+There were no significant judgements made in preparing these financial statements.
 The following are the key estimates made in preparing these financial statements: